fbpx

 module.exports = CONSTANTS;

-Also, if you have noticed, the data structure for the Autodesk Forge requests often comprises an extensive amount of data, so you can also specify a file containing all these structures as functions, receiving the dynamic values as parameters.
+Also, if you have noticed, the data structure for the Autodesk APS requests often comprises an extensive amount of data, so you can also specify a file containing all these structures as functions, receiving the dynamic values as parameters.

 Step 1.
 The Hub